 Susan worked for 30 years as a television journalist specializing in environmental reporting before joining TOSC in 2009.
 Public Policy and Communications are her specialty.
 Improving our trails, open space and parks is her passion.
 She earned her master’s degree in Environmental Science and Management from Duquesne University and her bachelor’s from Lawrence University.
 In her free time she enjoys bicycling, hiking, skiing and camping with family and friends.

 Allen is a long-time bicycle advocate who loves making bicycling possible for people of all ages and abilities.
 He’s passionate about building a stronger, better connected community in multiple ways, revolving around the use of the bike.
 Allen moved to Colorado Springs in 2001 as an employee with Intel Corp, and has been working in the bicycle field nearly ten years.
-His enthusiasm for connecting people and organizations through cycling has inspired a series of successful grant-funded community projects through Bike Colorado Springs, a program of the Trails and Open Space Coalition.
+His enthusiasm for connecting people and organizations through cycling has inspired a series of successful grant-funded community projects.